TRIUMPH AND TRAGEDY

 While Derek Daly lost all the gearbox oil from his Williams which ground to a halt.
 BBC's commentator James Hunt was startled, "Well we've got this ridiculous situation where we're all sitting by the start-finish line waiting for a winner to come past and we don't seem to be getting one!".
 In the end the "lucky" winner was Patrese, who bump started on the downhill gradient towards Portier and drove steadily across the finish line.
 Pironi and de Cesaris was classified 2nd and 3rd.
 In the championship, Prost still led despite not scoring since Brazil.
 Watson was second with 17 points and Pironi moved to third with 16.

-... but he had the last laugh amongst the chaos and took
+... but he had the last laugh amongst the chaos and took his first career victory |

 The streets of Detroit played host to seventh round.
 The new venue was poorly organised, so much so that Friday's Qualifying session was postponed and 2 hour-long sessions were held on Saturday.
 The unpredictability of the season again was evident as Nelson Piquet, the reigning World Champion failed to qualify after numerous problems with the BMW engine.
 On Sunday, John Watson's McLaren sliced through the field like a hot knife through butter, in one single lap he managed to overtake team mate Lauda, Eddie Cheever's Ligier and Pironi's Ferrari, amazing considering everyone else had spent the race trying and failing to overtake anybody.
 After starting 17th he took an outstanding famous victory.
 The Ulsterman also took the lead in the championship with 26 points, six points ahead of Pironi.